awmckinley/config/modules/img.vision/README.md

 # Computer Vision and Image Recognition

-Tools for computer vision, image recognition, and visual AI processing.
+Tools for computer vision and image recognition.